 The fund requires an appraisal and may order a Phase I Environmental Site Assessment Report to be completed by a pre-approved environmental consultant.

 The Acquisition Fund was created to address the obstacles to affordable housing development in New York City: the dearth of predevelopment loans, low loan-to-value ratios and high recourse levels.
 It features low-interest, low-recourse and quick-turnaround loans.

 For the new opportunities it has created for affordable housing developers in New York City, the fund received an award for Innovation in American Government from the Harvard Kennedy School's Ash Center in 2008.
 Members have commented on the complicated nature of the application process, making it harder than advertised to quickly access acquisition funds.
 But comparatively, the fund offers financing much faster than typical government funding sources.
-Twelve supportive housing projects have received funds over the last four years.
+Five supportive housing projects have received funds over the last four years.

 For More Information

 Enterprise Community Loan Fund